Accounts: OATH

 To pin an account, do the following:

-1. Plug your YubiKey into your device, click the menu icon in the upper left corner of the app (desktop and Android only), and select Accounts.
+1. Plug your YubiKey into your device.
+On desktop and Android devices, click the menu icon in the upper left corner of the app and select Accounts.

 To connect via NFC on desktop, click the NFC icon in Yubico Authenticator and place your YubiKey on top of a desktop NFC reader.
 The key must maintain constant contact with the reader throughout the operation.